emc211/optane-kdb-report/README.md

 ## Conclusion

 - It is possible to run rdbs with data stored in Optane instead of dram.
 Code required for such changes is outlined.
-- There is a trade off in performance for querying from persistent memory.
-Can be seen to be 2-5x slower.
+- There is a trade off in performance for querying from file system backed memory.
+Can be seen to be 2-5x slower for raw data pull.
+But as you move to more aggregated cpu bound type queries this can become almost negligible.
 - Possible that just trying to convert a working rdb to Optane.
 This slow down in read speed will cause queries to take longer and could result in rdb delaying processing of of new messages for tp.
 - If a rdb is already seeing very high query volumes may not be advisable to move everything to Optane memory.
 - More realistic use case is if you have columns that are seldom queried that subset of columns could be moved to .m namespace freeing up ram for more rdbs.
+- Not only is same amount of memory cheaper in optane compared to DRAM but the max size optane chips is significantly larger than for DRAM.
+Meaning the memory limit of single server is significantly increased.

 While it isn't primarily marketed as a DRAM replacement technology, we found it was a very helpful addition in augmenting the volatile memory capacity of a server hosting realtime data.